nulib/aws-developer-environment/README.md

 ## Environment Setup & Maintenance

+All of the following steps require you to have your `AWS_PROFILE` set to a configured profile with full admin access to the NUL staging environment (e.g., `staging-admin`).
+If the specified profile is linked to an ADFS role, you'll also need to make sure you're [logged in](http://docs.rdc.library.northwestern.edu/2._Developer_Guides/Environment_and_Tools/Using-aws-adfs/#usage).

 ### Common Infrastructure

 The `common` directory contains the Terraform manifests for provisioning and maintaining components common to all developer environments.